JULIAN BAILEY

-All the paintings are presented framed in good pale wooden frames and are available to buy or reserve now.
+All the paintings are presented framed in high quality pale wooden frames and are available to buy or reserve now.
 Please call us on 01308 459511 or email with any enquiries.

 ‘Whole, true to themselves, emotionally rich and seemingly spontaneous…